24f-2550: Introduction to Cybersecurity

 1. All students are subject to the Northeastern University’s Academic Integrity Policy.
 Per Khoury College policy, all cases of suspected plagiarism or other academic dishonesty must be referred to the Office of Student Conduct and Conflict Resolution (OSCCR).
 This may result is deferred suspension, suspension, or expulsion from the university.

 2. If you violate this policy, you receive a 0.
-There will be very little leeway on enforcement of this policy.
+There will be no leeway on enforcement of this policy.

 Textbook